Loading...

 No PC to PC Exchanges

-In Pathfinder Society play, you can never permanently transfer items or gold between PCs, but you can lend items to another PC for the duration of an adventure.
-Borrowed items are returned at the end of the adventure in whatever condition they are in at the end of the adventure.
+In Organized Play, you can never permanently transfer items or funds between PCs, but one PC can allow another PC to use their items (including consumables) during an adventure.
 This means a PC cannot buy, sell, trade, or donate items to another PC.
-This rule does not affect the ability of PCs to pool their gold for removing afflictions.
+This rule does not affect the ability of PCs to pool their funds to remove afflictions.

 Spellcasting Services